orgrim/pg_back/README.md

 and `--azure-key` are not set (on the command line or corresponding options in the configuration file).

+WARNING: Azure support is not guaranted because there are no free solutions for testing on it

 The `--purge-remote` option can be set to `yes` to apply the same purge policy on the remote location as the local directory.